 A diagnosis of a blood cancer can have a huge impact on someone emotionally, as well as physically.
 We understand that feelings of shock, anger and loneliness are all common at the time of diagnosis, during treatment and recovery and having someone to talk to, as well as the right information available can be a huge comfort.

 We not only support patients, but carers and families too who can often carry a lot of the emotional strain when someone they love is diagnosed with a blood cancer.

 We focus on the support that is needed now to help those affected by blood cancer cope during a diagnosis and beyond.

 The charity was originally formed as a children’s leukaemia charity.
-Thirty years later, Leukaemia CARE now offers support to people of all ages affected by any blood or lymphatic cancer.
+Nearly fifty years later, Leukaemia Care now offers support to people of all ages affected by any blood or lymphatic cancer.

 The purpose of our Code of Practice is to provide clear principles and guidance on how we work with the pharmaceutical industry.
 It enables us to work collaboratively with all stakeholders to achieve our aims and objectives, without compromising our integrity or impacting on the support offered to anybody affected by a blood cancer.

 Our Code of Practice was developed to demonstrate the commitment of Leukaemia Care to adhere to consistent and transparent policies.
 It is intended to minimise the impact of any real, potential or perceived conflict of interest by regulating how we work with, or accept funding from, the pharmaceutical industry.